-To help you get a grip on fall, I offer you my comprehensive to-do list for gardeners.
-It is designed to be clipped and hung on the refrigerator, or wherever.
-Put it somewhere that it will remind you regularly what you need to consider in order to enjoy a great looking garden come spring.
+To help you get a grip on fall, we offer you our comprehensive to-do list for gardeners.
+Put it somewhere that it will remind you regularly what you need to consider in order to enjoy a great-looking garden come spring.

 - Fertilize your lawn – this is the most important application of the year.
-The nutrition that your lawn receives this time of year will not produce a great looking lawn this fall, but it will strengthen the grass roots and prepare the plants for a fast green up come spring.
+The nutrition that your lawn receives this time of year will not produce a great-looking lawn this fall, but it will strengthen the grass roots and prepare the plants for a fast green-up come spring.
 The results are less snow mould and a stronger, green lawn after the spring melt.
-Look for a slow release nitrogen product, like Golfgreen winterizer formula, for best results.
+Use 1-2 cm of finished compost on top of your soil.